Facts and figures about SCNM

 2164 E. Broadway Road, Tempe, AZ 85282

-This federal law is designed to protect the confidentiality of the students’ educational records.
+This federal law is designed to protect the confidentiality of the student’s educational records.
 The Act affords the student certain rights with respect to their education records.
-These rights ensure that eligible students have access to their educational records for inspection and review and to request amendment if the student believes they are inaccurate or in violation of the students’ privacy.
-Further, this law protects the rights of a student to privacy by limiting access by others to education records without express written consent of the student and the right to file a complaint with the U.S. Dept. of Ed, concerning alleged failures by SCNM to comply with the requirements of FERPA.
+These rights ensure that eligible students have access to their educational records for inspection and review and to request amendment if the student believes they are inaccurate or in violation of the student’s privacy.
+Further, this law protects the rights of a student to privacy by limiting access by others to education records without express written consent of the student and the right to file a complaint with the U.S. Department of Education concerning alleged failures by SCNM to comply with the requirements of FERPA.

-SCNM may release information that has been defined under the Directory Information provision of FERPA.
-SCNM defines directory information as name, address, photo/photo ID, phone number, e-mail address, dates of attendance, program of study, degree conferral date, enrollment status, grade level, previous educational institutions attended, and degree/awards earned.
-Forms are available at the Welcome & Enrollment Center for a student to request that SCNM withhold all directory information.
+SCNM may release information that has been defined under the Directory Information Provision of FERPA.
+SCNM defines directory information as name, address, photo/photo-ID, phone number, e-mail address, dates of attendance, program of study, degree conferral date, enrollment status, grade level, previous educational institutions attended, and degrees/awards earned.
+Forms are available at the Welcome & Enrollment Center or the Registrar’s Office for a student to request that SCNM withhold all directory information.

 Judicial subpoena of records, upon condition that the college makes a reasonable effort to notify the student in advance of release of records.

 Emergency situations, if knowledge of personal information is necessary to protect the health or safety of a student or other person(s).

 Military requests (Solomon Amendment)

 For more information regarding student FERPA rights, students should contact the Registrar’s Office.

 Student ID Numbers (SID) / Social Security Number (SSN) / Individual Taxpayer Identification Number (ITIN)